siefkenj/IBLODEs/book/typst/modules/module1.typ

   ),
 )

-Since you lost count of the ants, you decide to use mathematics to try and figure out how many ants walked by on minutes $5$, $6$, $dots$.
+Since you lost count of the ants, you decide to use mathematics to predict how many ants walked by on minutes $5$, $6$, $dots$.
 You notice the pattern that
 $
   "Green ants per minute" n = 2^(n-1) · 10.